Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Extensions.AzureSearch/Documentation/AzureSearch.md

 ## Azure Search Extension
 The Azure Search extension provides a search index manager and a search provider (it feeds an Azure Search index and retrieves search results).

-> 1. The Azure Search extension provides an interface to Azure Search, but does not include Azure Search.
-You need an [Azure Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) service to use the Azure Search provider.
+> 1. You need an
+[Azure Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) service to use the Azure Search provider.
-> 2. Nucleus has built-in support for submitting pages and files to the index, and some modules (like the Documents module) also contain Search meta-data providers which submit search index entries.
-> 3. Azure Search can only extract content from files (like PDFs, Word documents and other formats) which are stored in an [Azure Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) service.
-If you want to extract content from files and are not using Azure Storage, you should choose another search provider, like [Elastic Search](/other-extensions/elastic-search/).
+> 2. Azure Search can only extract content from files (like PDFs, Word documents and other formats) which are stored in an [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) service.
+If you want to extract content from files for inclusion in the search index and are not using Azure Storage, you should choose another search provider, like [Elastic Search](/other-extensions/elastic-search/).
 If you just want to index file meta-data, along with your site content, you can use Azure Search, but you won't get results when searching terms from within your file's contents.

 ### How it works

+#### Nucleus
+The Nucleus search system is built to support a variety of search services.
+The Nucleus search system consists of:
+- **Search meta-data providers**: Extensions and core components of Nucleus implement meta-data providers, which provide data to the search indexing system.
+The core includes meta-data providers for site pages and files, and modules (like Documents and Forums) also "publish" their data by implementing their own meta-data providers.
+- **Search index managers**: Search extensions may implement a search index manager in order to populate an index.
+All configured search index managers receive all data from meta-data providers, and use meta-data however to populate their index.
+Some search extensions (like a Google custom search) don't have a search index manager and just provide a search provider.
+- **Search providers**: Search providers retrieve search results from an index.
+- The **[Search Module](/documentation/modules/search/)** presents a search user interface so that users can perform a search, and view results.
+- A [search feeder scheduled task](/other-extensions/azure-search/#search-feeder-scheduled-task) runs periodically.
+It calls all meta-data providers and passes their data to all search index managers.

+The Azure Search extension provides a search index manager and a search provider, so it can populate your Azure Search index, and query it for search results.

+#### Azure Search
 The Azure Search index feed process consists of two parts:
-- A "push" feed which runs on your server, and populates the Azure Search index with site content from Nucleus.
-File meta-data is populated by the "push" feed, but file content is not extracted and added to the index, because the Azure Search service doesn't support [document cracking](stage-1-document-cracking#stage-1-document-cracking) from a push feed.
-(An exception to this is text files.
-The contents of plain text and markdown files are included in the index by the "push" feed).
+- A "push" feed (search index manager) which runs on your server, and populates the Azure Search index with site content from Nucleus.
+File meta-data is saved in your index by the "push" feed, but file content is not extracted and added to the index, because the Azure Search service doesn't support
+[document cracking](stage-1-document-cracking#stage-1-document-cracking) from a push feed. \
+An exception to this is text files.
+The contents of plain text and markdown files are included in the index by the "push" feed.
-- A "pull" feed which is an Azure Search "Indexer" to extract document content from your Azure Storage service.
+- A "pull" feed - which is an [Azure Search Indexer](https://learn.microsoft.com/en-us/azure/search/search-indexer-overview) - extracts document content from files stored in your Azure Blob Storage service.
 The indexer runs in Azure and supplements the data in your index with content from within your files.
 If selected, the indexer is executed automatically during the "push" feed process. \
 \
 It doesn't matter what order the "push" and "pull" feeds run in, as they each update different fields in the index, but your content won't be searchable until the "push" feed has run, because the meta-data that is populated in the index is